-Patients and the public are an important part of research, providing insight for researchers and clinicians about what it is like to live with a specific condition as well as the potential benefits and/or impact of future research on their lives.
+Patient and public involvement and engagement (PPIE) is an important part of research, providing key insight for researchers and clinicians about the potential benefits and/or impact of future research.

 Our work in this field is an essential part of the research process and aims to ensure that developments in health research reflect the needs of all those involved.
-This is equally important in the latter stages of the research process, with the team able to offer further support and advice in making research and evidence accessible to a broad audience.
+This is equally important in the latter stages of the research process, with the team able to offer advice on how to make research findings and evidence accessible to a broad audience.

 If you would like to find out more about the support available to develop and integrate patient and public involvement in your research, contact Jess Zadik, Engagement in Research Manager.